Lance-Bai/tfhe_lhe/fft_based_lhe/README.md

 # Refined TFHE Leveled Homomorphic Evaluation and Its Application
-This is an implementation of '[Refined TFHE Leveled Homomorphic Evaluation and Its Application](https://eprint.iacr.org/2024/1318)' fft based part.
+This is an implementation of '[Refined TFHE Leveled Homomorphic Evaluation and Its Application](https://eprint.iacr.org/2024/1318)'.

 ## Contents
 We implement: